-Ukrainian shopping centre with 1,000 inside struck by Russian missiles, Zelensky says
+Crowded Ukraine shopping mall with more than 1,000 people inside hit by missiles

 At least two people were killed and 20 wounded in a Russian missile strike on a shopping mall in central Ukraine on Monday, a senior official said.

-Kyrylo Tymoshenko, deputy head of President Volodymyr Zelenskiy's office, said nine of the wounded were in a serious condition following the missile strike on Kremenchuk, a major industrial city in central Ukraine.
+Kyrylo Tymoshenko, deputy head of president Volodymyr Zelensky's office, said nine of the wounded were in a serious condition following the missile strike on Kremenchuk, a major industrial city in central Ukraine.

 “It's useless to hope for decency and humanity from Russia,” Mr Zelensky wrote on Telegram.
 City mayor Vitaliy Meletskiy said the strike had caused deaths and injuries, but gave no figures.